slamora/brackets-wiki/Brackets-Extensions.md

 **Deprecated Extensions**
 * [Editor Shortcuts](https://github.com/aonic/editor-shortcuts): Keyboard shortcut to delete line. _(This command is built into Brackets as of Sprint 15)._
+* [MDNLookup](https://github.com/pamelafox/brackets-MDNLookup-extension): Includes a way of creating an extensions toolbar and adding buttons to the toolbar with callbacks.
+Requires a slight change to the core. _(Does not work in current versions of Brackets)._